becamorin20/Group-16/docs/final.md

 #### 9 Dynamic Basis Functions with previous zombie position

-The same as the original 9 dynamic BFs, except we also keep track of the previous state of each zombie.
+The same as the original 9 dynamic BFs (figure 2), except we also keep track of the previous state of each zombie.
 Specifically, we double the number of dynamic BFs so that we have 18 total dynamic BFs $$-$$ 9 for the current state and 9 for the previous state.

 For the previous BFs, we use the previous position of the zombies and the current position of the agent.